 A Winchester “One of One Thousand” Deluxe Model 1876 was one of the world's most valuable rifles which was placed in auction, sale price: $891,250.

-Good lever action, fully functioning and operational, & light throw.
-Overall in good condition with average age and wear commensurate for its age and use in the Wild West.
+Good lever action, fully functioning and operational, & with a light hammer throw.
+Overall in good condition, with average age and wear commensurate for its age and use in the historical Wild West.

 Code: 24962